Cliff Bleszinski: Boss Key Productions (2014–2018)

 On June 30, 2014, Cliff announced on Twitter that he was "coming out of retirement to make video games again" and would be unveiling his next project in the next week.
 The new game, a free-to-play, PC-focused arena shooter code-named BlueStreak, would be published by Nexon and developed by his new studio, Boss Key Productions, which he co-founded with Brussee the same year.
 A year later, Bleszinski revealed that the arena shooter would be called LawBreakers.

-Cliff Bleszinski was offered an opportunity to work on the Silent Hill franchise by Hideo Kojima, vice president of Konami Digital Entertainment.
-"I was flattered but declined," he wrote on Twitter.
 In May 2016, he joined the board of advisers for Fig, a mixed crowdfunding/investment platform for video games.

 On May 14, 2018, Bleszinski announced the dissolution of Boss Key Productions, citing lackluster sales.

 Later career (2018–present)

 After the closure of Boss Key, Bleszinski has gotten involved with theater production.
 He invested and co-produced Hadestown, and was similarly involved with a revival of Frankie and Johnny in the Clair de Lune.

 He has also expressed interest in returning to the Gears of War series as an adviser.

 His memoir, Control Freak: My Epic Adventure Making Video Games, was published in November 2022 by Simon & Schuster.
-He compared the work to Anthony Bourdain's Kitchen Confidential.